Asset Protection Laws by State

 LLC and Charging Order Protection

-Wyoming and Nevada provide the strongest LLC protections.
-Both states make the charging order the exclusive remedy available to a judgment creditor, and both extend this protection to single-member LLCs.
+Wyoming and Nevada provide the strongest LLC creditor protections.
+Both states make the charging order the exclusive remedy and extend that protection to single-member LLCs.
 Florida provides charging-order-exclusive-remedy protection for multi-member LLCs under § 605.0503, but a single-member LLC in Florida is vulnerable.
 In bankruptcy, a trustee can exercise the sole member’s management rights and liquidate the LLC’s assets, as the court held in In re Ashley Albright.
+The fix is adding a second member, typically an irrevocable trust, to invoke the multi-member charging order protection.

 California, New York, and most other states do not limit creditors to the charging order.
-In these states, a court can order foreclosure on an LLC membership interest, giving the creditor full ownership rights, including the ability to vote, manage, and liquidate assets.
-The difference between exclusive-remedy and non-exclusive-remedy states can determine whether an LLC provides meaningful asset protection or merely a thin corporate formality.
+In those states, a court can order foreclosure on an LLC membership interest, giving the creditor full ownership rights including the ability to vote, manage, and liquidate.
+The difference between exclusive-remedy and non-exclusive-remedy states determines whether an LLC provides real asset protection or merely a corporate formality.

 Tenancy by the Entirety